Academic Area

 School

-A native of Washington, DC, Dr. Hurst was recently named to the Virginia Commission for the Arts’ Performing Artists Touring Roster.
-She has performed at such venues as the Kennedy Center, the National Gallery of Art, and the National Museum of Women in the Arts in Washington, DC, Brookfield Place in New York, and internationally in Italy, Portugal, Bulgaria, and most recently in France, where she gave a concert with flutist Robert Cart at the American Cathedral in Paris.
-She has appeared as a solo and collaborative guest artist at many new music festivals, including the Atlantic Music Festival, the Bang on a Can Music Marathon, New Music Gathering, and Charlotte New Music Festival.
-Dr. Hurst has performed and premiered music by composers like Armando Bayolo, Martin Bresnick, Rahilia Hasanova, and Marc Mellits, and was a member of Great Noise Ensemble for many years.
-Other collaborations include performances with the United States Army Band “Pershing’s Own”, Newprism Ensemble, and Karen Reedy Dance, and a yearlong residency with the Polaris Piano Trio in 2019, a group dedicated to performing music by women and composers of African descent.
+Dr. Hurst has performed at such venues as the Kennedy Center, the National Gallery of Art, the National Museum of Women in the Arts, many embassies in Washington, DC, Brookfield Place in New York, and internationally in Italy, Portugal, Bulgaria, and France.
+She has been a featured soloist with I Solisti di Perugia in Italy and the Orquestra de Camara de Cascais in Portugal.
+She has also appeared as a solo and collaborative guest artist at many new music festivals, including the Atlantic Music Festival, New Music Delaware, the Bang on a Can Music Marathon, New Music Gathering, New Music DC, and Charlotte New Music Festival.
+An advocate of new music, Dr. Hurst has performed and premiered works by composers like Jennifer Margaret Barker, Armando Bayolo, Martin Bresnick, Rahilia Hasanova, and Marc Mellits.
+Other collaborations have included performances with the United States Army Band “Pershing’s Own”, Newprism Ensemble, and Karen Reedy Dance, and a yearlong residency with the Polaris Piano Trio, a group dedicated to performing music by women and composers of African descent.
+This season she is appearing as a guest artist with Fuse Ensemble for concerts in Richmond, VA and Brooklyn, NY.

 An effective and innovative teacher, Dr. Hurst creates an inclusive and positive learning atmosphere where students feel welcomed, valued, and respected.
-Outside of CUA, Dr. Hurst maintains a thriving private piano studio in northern Virginia, and she also taught for several years at Trinity Washington University.
-She is a member of the Music Teachers National Association, the College Music Society, the Musicians Club of Women, and MusicLink Foundation, and is often invited to judge competitions and give master classes.
-Francesca holds a DMA and MM in Piano Performance from The Catholic University of America, as well as a BFA in Piano and a BA in Italian from Tulane University.
+She teaches private piano and directs the piano pedagogy program at The Catholic University of America, and is also on the piano faculty at the University of Virginia.
+She is a Nationally Certified Teacher of Music, a member of the Music Teachers National Association, the College Music Society, and MusicLink Foundation, and is often invited to judge competitions and give master classes.
+She was invited to give a presentation for the Richmond Music Teachers Association in October 2025, and in November 2025 she will be presenting and performing at the Virginia Music Teachers Association state conference.
+In addition, she maintains a thriving private piano studio in northern Virginia, and taught piano and music courses for several years at Trinity Washington University.
+Dr. Hurst holds a D.M.A. and M.M. in Piano Performance from The Catholic University of America, and a B.F.A in Piano and a B.A. in Italian from Tulane University.
+She has been teaching at The Catholic University of America since 2001.